 Fitting around the family

-To begin with, I mainly taught in the evenings once my husband was home from work to look after the kids, but now I also teach doing the day in term time.
+To begin with, I mainly taught in the evenings once my husband was home from work to look after the kids, but normally, I also teach during the day in term time.

 We don’t have any help with childcare so it can get a bit tricky at school holiday times but it all works out in the end!
 It’s a struggle I know many women have, trying to juggle work and family.